BSafes-Blog/BSafes-Blog/_posts/2020-06-10-IntroductionToBSafes.md

-#### So, why not simply use OneNOte, Google Keep for Work Notes or may be Evernote?
+#### So, why not simply use OneNote, Google Keep for Work Notes or may be Evernote?

 I hear you saying: “Why don’t you just quit complaining and use OneNote, Google Keep, Evernote, Simple note and son and so forth, right?